ibm-cloud-docs/direct-link/about.md

  * **Typical Deployment Time:** 30-60 days after all requirements are finalized and contracts are executed.

- * **Cross-Connect Details:** {{site.data.keyword.BluSoftlayer_notm}} provides dual 1G or 10G fiber connections from the {{site.data.keyword.BluSoftlayer_notm}} cross-connect router (XCR) infrastructure to the customer's colocation environment as part of the deployment.
+ * **Cross-Connect Details:** {{site.data.keyword.BluSoftlayer_notm}} provides 1G or 10G fiber connections from the {{site.data.keyword.BluSoftlayer_notm}} cross-connect router (XCR) infrastructure to the customer's colocation environment as part of the deployment.
 If colocation services are not requested (if existing environments are connected already), {{site.data.keyword.BluSoftlayer_notm}} provides a Letter of Authorization (LOA) that a customer uses to order fiber Ethernet (Single-Mode Fiber only, either 1Gig-LX or 10Gig-LR optics) that runs from a customer cage to the {{site.data.keyword.BluSoftlayer_notm}} CFA termination point, which will be tied down to the cross-connect router (XCR) infrastructure.
 The media must be a 1310nm wavelength optic.

- * **Port Speed Options:** Select either 1Gbps (Dual Port) or 10Gbps (Dual Port).
+ * **Port Speed Options:** Select either 1Gbps or 10Gbps.

  * **Approximate Latency:** Latency is approximately 0.5ms within the local data center.